 Finally, although a discrete task from software citations, significant discussion focused on ensuring software citations are indexed in the same manner as publications, allowing the construction of a corresponding software citation network.
-Currently, software releases can receive citable DOIs via Zenodo [39] and figshare [40]; however, these citations are not processed by indexers such as Web of Science, Scopus, or Google Scholar.
+Currently, software releases can receive citable DOIs via Zenodo [54] and figshare [55]; however, these citations are not processed by indexers such as Web of Science, Scopus, or Google Scholar.
 Thus, either in parallel or following the primary task, the group will need to reach out to these organizations.
 Initial conversations with Elsevier/Scopus via Michael Taylor during WSSSPE3 clarified that Scopus is not yet DataCite DOI aware, and also does not yet have an internal identifier for software or data (but needs/plans to add this support).
 Taylor said they prefer a "software article" with the usual article metadata (e.g., authors, citations), and mentioned Zenodo as an example - this proposal seemed to align with our group's discussions.
-Taylor also mentioned another benefit of the software and associated DOI on GitHub: in addition to a citation, one could obtain statistics on usage/downloads/forks, which happens to be what Depsy44 is beginning to try to do.
+Taylor also mentioned another benefit of the software and associated DOI on GitHub: in addition to a citation, one could obtain statistics on usage/downloads/ forks, which happens to be what Depsy51 is beginning to try to do.

-J.3.
-Description of Opportunity, Challenges, and Obstacles.
 There currently is no standard mechanism for citing software or receiving credit for software (akin to citations for publications).
 Software is eligible for DOI assignment, but DOI metadata fields are not well tuned or standardized for software (vs. publications).
 Some software providers apply for DOIs, but this is not widely adopted.
 Also, there is no mechanism to cite software dependencies within software.